-The Authority has prepared a draft variation amending the table to subsection S18-9(3) in Schedule 18 of the Code to permit the use of a protein-engineered variant of the fructanase (EC 3.2.1.80) enzyme sourced from genetically modified Trichoderma reesei containing the fructanase gene from Lactobacillus crispatus, as a processing aid in the manufacture of bakery products.
-If approved, this permission would be subject to the condition that the maximum permitted level or amount of the enzyme that may be present in the food must be consistent with good manufacturing practice (GMP).
+The Authority has approved a draft variation amending the table to subsection S18-9(3) in Schedule 18 of the Code to permit the use of a protein engineered variant of the fructanase (EC 3.2.1.80) enzyme sourced from genetically modified Trichoderma reesei containing the fructanase gene from Lactobacillus crispatus, as a processing aid in the manufacture of bakery products.
+This permission is subject to the condition that the maximum permitted level or amount of the enzyme that may be present in the food must be consistent with good manufacturing practice (GMP).